bigsnarfdude/akka-http-algebird/README.md

 #### How many users have I seen in the last minute for the login service?
+This example demostrates the rehydration of Algebird HLL Monoid from String fetched from Redis.
 ```
 $ curl http://localhost:9000/distinct/loginService
 {